smart-data-models/data-models/agile-standardization-principles.md

 # Agile standardization principles
-Version 1.0
+Version 1.01

 Agile data standardization is based on a few principles:

-0.- Be differentially agile
+0. Don't just standardize, be agile and standardize

-1.- Do not restandardize
+1. Do not reinvent the wheel

-2.- Normalize real cases
+2. Normalize real cases

-3.- Be open
+3. Be open

-4.- Generalize as much as possible

-5.- Have a vocation for continuity
+4. Don't be overly specific
+5. Flat not Deep
+6. Sustainability is key

 ## 0. Don't just standardize, be agile and standardize
 This zeroth principle aims to remedy or at least differ from the classic standardization in terms of agility.
 Whereas in classical standardization, velocity is measured in months and years, in agile standardization, velocity should be measured in terms of days or weeks.
 This fundamental principle implies that activities must be as automated as possible and, with the least amount of human intervention possible.
 As humans, in addition to our valuable contributions, we tend both to introduce errors (which will cause problems in automated processes) and to delay decision processes, something that goes against the principle of agility.